-Third-Generation Home Improvement Company Serving Cape Cod, MA
+Third-Generation Home Remodeling Company Serving Cape Cod, MA

 Let me start by sharing a little bit about myself and where I’m from.
 For starters, it’s probably no big surprise that I became a contractor.
 I was basically destined to be one, following in the footsteps of both of my grandfathers and my father.
 It is because of them that I learned the single most crucial value to have both in life and in business, but especially in the construction industry.
 This value holds true, even to this day.